LynnLab-JNU/ngsap-playbook/README.md

 There are two options provided to install NGSAP Galaxy Instance.

-### I. Install the NGSAP Galaxy instance to an existing server.
+### 1. Install the NGSAP Galaxy instance to an existing server.

-*Installation Steps:*
+*Installation Steps:-*

 1. Clone the repository: